 5. Join an ASA Flotilla.

 This is for those who want to start their sailing lives with a bang!
 ASA flotillas take place all over the world each year.
 Some of our favorite repeat destinations include the Caribbean, the San Juan Islands, Greece, Croatia, and Tahiti.
 And you don’t have to be a hardened sailor to go!
 Each boat will have a qualified skipper on board, and the trip will be led by an ASA instructor who is an expert in the local waters.
-Check out our flotilla schedule for 2013 here!
+Check out our flotilla schedules here!